dishui78157/solidity-challenge/solidity-challenge-37.md

 # Answer #
 `onlyOwner1()` is more efficient since it does not call a function.
 It is a direct comparison. `onlyOwner2()` calls a function which is more expensive than a direct comparison.

+however, @calyptus says:
+onlyOwner2() reduces deployment cost as it reduces the bytecode size.
+Modifiers code is copied in all instances where it’s used, increasing bytecode size.
+By doing a refractor to the internal function, one can reduce bytecode size significantly at the cost of one JUMP.